Tarun-pvc/POKE/README.md

-# POKE : Performance Oriented Keyword Extractor ⚙️
+# POKE : Pankti Oriented Keyword Extractor ⚙️

 ---

 ## Contents

 - [What is POKE?](#what-is-poke)